erwinkn/erwinkn.github.io/content/climate/concrete/index.md

 ## Final words and references {#refs}

 Thanks for making it this far!
 Hopefully this proved both informative and enjoyable.

-The second article in the series will cover the technologies and actions that could help decarbonise concrete in much more depth, leveraging some of my modelling work.

-The third article will be quite different, bordering on science fiction.
-The goal is to imagine what a carbon neutral construction industry would look like.
-I'm still not sure of what the answer is, but I'm excited to find out.

 I have linked many references in this piece, but a few reports and papers have been crucial to shape my understanding of the subject.
 If you're interested in diving deeper, here are my recommandations: